 2. Merrill Debbs on May’s International Red Sneakers Day, a very visible event of food allergy awareness.

 1. On Allergic Living’s Instagram and Facebook pages: How do YOU make invisible food allergies so visible?

 2. Reminder of our Awareness Tool Kit: support the food allergy/asthma non-profits’ FAAW programs.
 Plus, “Speak Up” with Allergic Living’s educational posters.

 Friday May 13

-A food allergy mom and her boys discover gardening, lessening their food fears, and creating meals without limits.
+1. The garden and my food-allergic sons: a food allergy mom and her 3 boys discover gardening, lessening their food fears, and creating meals without limits.
 By Amber Spann